NixOS/nixpkgs/doc/languages-frameworks/rust.section.md

   variable `buildAndTestSubdir` can be used to build a crate in a Cargo workspace.
 Additional maturin flags can be passed through `maturinBuildFlags`.
 * `cargoCheckHook`: run tests using Cargo.
-Additional flags can be passed to Cargo using `checkFlags` and `checkFlagsArray`.
+The build type for checks can be set using `cargoCheckType`.
+Additional flags can be passed to the tests using `checkFlags` and `checkFlagsArray`.
 By default, tests are run in parallel.
 This can be disabled by setting `dontUseCargoParallelTests`.
 * `cargoInstallHook`: install binaries and static/shared libraries that were built using `cargoBuildHook`.